Noooobas/Find-primal-numbers/README.md

 # Find-primal-numbers
-App created to find and show all primal numbers from 1 too 100
+App created to find and show all primal numbers from 1 to 100